NAchref/PluginsWordpress/README.md

 # PluginsWordpress
-this a list of Wordpress plugins
+This a list of Wordpress plugins by Nefzaoui Achref